 Specific to chromium, chromium concentrations have historically exceeded the NMED groundwater standard of 50 ppb in the regional aquifer at monitoring wells CrPZ-1, CrPZ-2a, CrPZ-3, CrPZ-4, CrPZ-5, R-28, R-42, R-43 screen 1, R-45 screen 1, R-50 screen 1, R-62, and R-70 screen 2.
-R-45 screen 2 has also shown chromium concentrations above 50 ppb with the most recent result of 62.8 ppm on May 5, 2022.
+R-45 screen 2 has also shown chromium concentrations above 50 ppb with the maximum concentration of 69.1 ppm recorded on October 25, 2022, and R-61 screen 1 has generally increasing chromium concentrations, with two samples exceeding 50 ppb since the beginning of 2022.

 Historically, the key objective of the Chromium Investigation monitoring group was to characterize the fate and transport behavior of chromium and related contaminants originating from various sources principally within Sandia and Mortandad Canyons.
-Monitoring in and beneath Sandia Canyon and adjacent canyons focused on acquiring a fundamental understanding of the nature and extent of contaminants originating in the Sandia Canyon watershed, with an emphasis on chromium contamination because chromium concentrations in the regional aguifer exceeded groundwater standards.
+Monitoring in and beneath Sandia Canyon and adjacent canyons focused on acquiring a fundamental understanding of the nature and extent of contaminants originating in the Sandia Canyon watershed, with an emphasis on chromium contamination because chromium concentrations in the regional aquifer exceeded groundwater standards.
 Beginning in MY 2019, the objective for the Chromium Investigation monitoring group incorporated performance monitoring being conducted under the NMED-approved 2018 "Chromium Plume Control Interim Measure Performance Monitoring Work Plan" associated with monitoring performance of the IM (LANL 2018, 603010; NMED 2019, 700183).
-The performance work plan identified wells to be monitored for performance.
+The performance work plan identified wells to be monitored for IM performance.
 Monthly monitoring of IM performance monitoring wells is used to provide temporally high-resolution information to assess performance of the IM being conducted under the "Interim Measures Work Plan for Chromium Plume Control" (LANL 2015, 600458) The results of the performance monitoring are presented in the context of the IM objectives in progress reports on chromium plume control IM performance.
 Changes to the location, suite, or frequency of chromium IM performance monitoring will be reflected in annual updates to the IFGMP.

-The IM performance monitoring wells have historically included R-50 screens 1 and 2, R-45 screens 1 and 2, R-45 screens 1 and 2, R-35a, R-35b, R-11, R-61 screen 1, and SIMR-2.
-These wells, along with R-70 screens 1 and 2, installed in 2019; newly constructed wells R-71, screens 1 and 2, and R-72 screens 1 and 2; and well R-73 (under construction), will be sampled monthly as part of the MY 2023 IFGMP.
-The five piezometers that were completed in coreholes that were drilled in 2016 to collect aquifer sediments for bench-scale studies are once again included as part of the MY 2023 IFGMP.
+The IM performance monitoring wells have historically included R-50 screens 1 and 2, R-45 screens 1 and 2, R-44 screens 1 and 2, R-35a, R-35b, R-11, R-61 screen 1, and SIMR-2.
+These wells, along with R-70 screens 1 and 2, installed in 2019, and newly constructed wells R-71, screens 1 and 2; and R-72, screens 1 and 2, will be sampled monthly as part of the MY 2024 IFGMP.
+The five piezometers that were completed in coreholes that were drilled in 2016 to collect aquifer sediments for bench-scale studies are included as part of the MY 2024 IFGMP.
 The five piezometers are CrPZ-1, CrPZ-2a, CrPZ-3, CrPZ-4, and CrPZ-5.
 These monitoring points were initially installed as piezometers for collection of water-level data and screening-level geochemistry data because the piezometers had not undergone full development following installation.
 A review of historical data from the piezometers indicates that they are now likely producing representative data and will be sampled following the standard operating procedures for groundwater sampling.
-Because of the relatively small diameter of the piezometers (2-in. completions), samples are collected using Bennet pumps that are capable of pumping only at rates less than approximately 0.5 gallon per minute.
+Because of the relatively small diameter of the piezometers (2-in. completions), samples are collected using Bennett pumps that are capable of pumping only at rates less than approximately 0.5 gallon per minute.
 Performance monitoring for the IM will now include quarterly sampling at the five piezometers.